spectrocloud/librarium/content/docs/04.5-devx/04-resource-quota.md

 User B is creating a request to deploy a virtual cluster to the dev-special cluster group.
 The virtual cluster is requesting the following resources:
 * 4 CPU
 * 8 GiB Memory
-* 4 GiB Memory
+* 4 GiB Storage

 **Request**: ❌

-**Explanation**: User B has exceeded the tenant user quota limits of four clusters.
-From a cluster group perspective, the virtual cluster request falls within the approved limits.
+**Explanation**: User B has exceeded the tenant user quota for four clusters.
+Based on cluster group quota, the virtual cluster request falls within the approved limits.

 <br />